-Information must be classified.
+Information must be inventoried and classified.
 The following information classification system shall be used to categorize information for risk assessments, making risk management decisions, establishing controls, and for protecting information:

 - 8.3.1.1.
 Category I includes confidential information that must be protected from unauthorized disclosure or public release based on state or federal law (e.g. the Texas Public Information Act, and other constitutional, statutory, and judicial requirements), legal agreements, or information that requires a high degree of confidentiality, integrity, or availability.
-Category I information must be labeled and protected. - 8.3.1.2.
+Category I confidential information must be labeled and protected. - 8.3.1.2.
 Category II includes information that is proprietary to an institution or has moderate requirements for confidentiality, integrity, or availability. - 8.3.1.3.
-Category III includes information with low requirements for confidentiality, integrity, or availability and information intended for public release as described in the Texas Public Information Act.
+Category III includes public information with low requirements for confidentiality, integrity, or availability and information intended for public release as described in the Texas Public Information Act. - 8.3.2.
+Information Owners are responsible for identifying information, supporting inventories of information, and classifying information under their authority with the established information security classification categories. - 8.3.3.
+Custodians are responsible for conducting inventories of information systems and technology for which they manage, administer, or for which they have been assigned custody. - 8.3.4.
+The Information Security Officer is responsible for reviewing the institution's inventory of information systems and related ownership and security responsibilities.